stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Principles

-This prototype wants to be useful to create simple but very lightweight WP websites.
+This framework prototype wants to be useful to create simple but very lightweight WP websites.
 For that it proposes :

 * a minimal starter theme,